DD2480-Group-22/assignment-2/README.md

 ## Statement of Contributions
   * Nils Streijffert: Setup tests of projects, setup server, pull repository from Github, upload to S3 bucket, Docker and deployment.
   * Pablo Aravena: Implemented code to work with the Git Status API.
+  * Felipe Vicencio: Did most of the unit tests. looked into implementing Amazon SES (but ended up being unnecessary).

 ## Configuration
 ### Requirements for development